cengizozel/Algorithmic-Trading-In-Python/README.md

 ## Building A Quantitative Value Investing Strategy
 #### [View project](https://github.com/cengizozel/Algorithmic-Trading-In-Python/blob/main/Projects/3%20-%20Building%20A%20Quantitative%20Value%20Investing%20Strategy/003_quantitative_value_strategy.ipynb)
-The goal of this project is to build a quantitative value strategy that selects stocks that are attractive based on a number of value matrix.
+The goal of this project is to build a quantitative value strategy that decides how many of each of the best 50 stocks to buy based on their RV scores (robust value) that indicate how cheap they are relative to common measures of business value.

 ![123](https://user-images.githubusercontent.com/60388555/105230806-e77b2880-5b33-11eb-9b37-d1190f8623d5.PNG)